Analysis of singular subspaces under random perturbations

 \end{itemize} \end{theorem} \begin{theorem}[Singular subspace bounds: general noise] Assume $A$ has rank $r$ and $E$ is random.
 Let $1\le k \le r$.
 For $\varepsilon>0$, assume there exist $L,B>0$ such that $\|U^\T E V\| \le L$ and $\|E\| \le B$ with probability at least $1-\varepsilon$.
 Furthermore, assume $\delta_k=\sigma_k-\sigma_{k+1}\ge 2L$.
 Then for any normalized, unitarily invariant norm $\vvvert \cdot \vvvert$, the following holds with probability at least $1-\varepsilon$,

 More specifically, for the operator norm,

 The same result also holds for $\sin\angle (V_k, \widetilde V_k)$. \end{theorem}

 To apply Theorems \ref{thm:general-sv} and \ref{thm:generalnoise}, it is necessary to obtain effective bounds on $\|E\|$ and $\|U^\T E V \|$.
 In general, matrix concentration inequalities (refer to \cite{Tropp} for example) can provide good upper bounds on $\|E\|$ for random noise $E$ with heteroskedastic entries and even complex correlations among the entries.
 On the other hand, $U^\T E V$ is an $r\times r$ matrix, and $\|U^\T E V\|$ typically depends on $r$.
 Bounds on $\|U^\T E V\|$ can be obtained by applying concentration inequalities.
 We note that in the symmetric setting, Eldridge et al.~\cite[Theorem 6]{EBW18} established related eigenvalue upper bounds.
 Both approaches begin with the min-max characterization, but differ in methodology: we use a direct bilinear form argument, while they leverage signal-aligned subspaces.
 For random noise matrices, our bounds can provide better control when $k$ is not too large, while their framework offers additional precision through explicit exploitation of spectral gaps when present.

-Consider a non-negative function $f(t)$ on $[0,\infty)$ which tends to zero with $t$ tending to infinity.
-Given a matrix $A$, we say that a random matrix $E$ is \emph{$f$-bounded (with respect to $A$)} if for any non-trivial left singular vector $u$ and non-trivial right singular vector $v$ of $A$, we have